ISAITB/docs-tdl/source/expressions/index.rst

     * "SKIPPED", for steps that were skipped.
     * Empty, for steps that are currently pending.

 Note that in case an unknown step ID is looked up the result is an empty string, similar to the case of pending steps.
+In case the step you want to check is contained within a :ref:`scriptlet<scriptlets>`, the step's identifier is prefixed by the identifier from the scriptlet's :ref:`call step<tdl-step-call>`.
+For more information on this specific case :ref:`check here<test-case-expressions-step-status-scriptlets>`.

 The following example illustrates use of the **STEP_STATUS** variable to determine a test session's output message by checking specific steps for failures: